A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Comment

-The amount depends on turnover, cash-pickup frequency, location risk and the scope of insurance.
+The amount depends on transaction volume, cash collection frequency, location risk, and the scope of insurance.

 Local marketing1,000–5,000 CHF+